Well-posedness of Hamilton-Jacobi equations in population dynamics and applications to large deviations: Differential inclusions

 \begin{lemma}[Theorem 2.2.1 in \cite{Ku00}, Lemma 5.1 in \cite{De92}] Let $D \subseteq \bR^d$ be closed and let $F : D \rightarrow 2^{\bR^d} \setminus \{\emptyset\}$ satisfy \begin{enumerate}[(a)] \item $F$ has closed convex values and is upper semi-continuous; \item $F$ is upper semi-continuous; \item for every $x$, we have $F(x) \cap T_D(x) \neq \emptyset$; \item $F$ has bounded growth: there is some $c > 0$ such that $\vn{F(x)} = \sup\left\{|z| \, \middle| \, z \in F(x) \right\} \leq c(1 + |x|)$ for all $x \in D$. \end{enumerate} Then the differential inclusion $\dot{\gamma} \in F(\gamma)$ has a solution on $\bR^+$ for every starting point $x \in D$. \end{lemma}

 \textbf{Acknowledgement}

-The authors thank Jean-Ren\'{e} Chazottes for numerous helpful discussions and for reading various drafts of this paper.
+The authors thank an anonymous referee for careful reading of the manuscript and suggestions that improved the text.
+The authors also thank Jean-Ren\'{e} Chazottes for numerous helpful discussions and for reading various drafts of this paper.
 A month-long stay of RK at the École Polytechnique in Paris during which most of the work was carried out was supported by Le Centre National de la Recherche Scientifique(CNRS).
-RK is supported by the Deutsche Forschungsgemeinschaft (DFG) via RTG 2131 High-dimensional Phenomena in Probability – Fluctuations and Discontinuity.
+RK was partly supported by the Deutsche Forschungsgemeinschaft (DFG) via RTG 2131 High-dimensional Phenomena in Probability – Fluctuations and Discontinuity.